ojalaw/INTOL-MP1/TESTING.md

 ## Bug Reporting

-There were a few bugs discovered during the intial testing.
+There were a few bugs discovered during the initial testing.
 I hadn't tested the responsiveness of the site on medium/large screens extensively and as a result;
 - iframes overflowed the container.
-- Form on the subscription page was not responsive in the way I orginally intended.
+- Form on the subscription page was not responsive in the way I originally intended.
 - Images on the opportunity page were not responsive.
 - The nav bar was very cluttered on smaller screens meaning i needed to change the breakpoint for the collapsible navbar.